higher-bridge/project_forrest/README.md

 - Then, run ```src/main_pipeline.py```.
 This has been designed to run separately from the dataloader, so that the dataloader only needs to be run once.
 The main pipeline can also take some time to run (depending on ```N_JOBS```, ```HYPERPARAMETER_SAMPLES``` and ```SEARCH_ITERATIONS```).
     - It's possible to comment and uncomment sections of code if you're only looking to reproduce certain analyses.
     - Again, static variables can be changed in ```constants.py```.

-### Known issues
-* The feature importance plot currently does not work with feature explosion.

 ### Reproducibility in case of failed environment build